Herzegovina Affair: Bishop Alojzije Mišić

 Upon the Congregation's refusal to accept the petition, Mišić ignored the whole issue.
-Only after Bubalo's insistence, Mišić agreed to send a petition but asked Bubalo to write it.
+Only after Bubalo's insistence did Mišić agree to send a petition but ask Bubalo to write it.
 Bubalo wrote another petition on 20 May 1923.
 In this petition, Bubalo requested that besides the 25 parishes that belong to the Franciscans according to Decisia, additional 27 parishes be given to them, of which 13 haven't been established yet at the time, while 21 parishes would be reserved for the diocesan clergy (at the time, only 8 such parishes existed).
 His petition received Mišić's recommendation, with the approval from the bishop's consistory, made of Boras and another diocesan priest Marijan Kelava, on 3 June 1923 and was sent by Bubalo to the procurator of the Franciscan Order in Rome on 12 June 1923.
-The Congregation ruled by a rescript on 22 June 1923, that the bishop can give the requested parishes to the Franciscans until the Holy See doesn't decree otherwise.
+The Congregation ruled by a rescript on 22 June 1923 that the bishop can give the requested parishes to the Franciscans until the Holy See doesn't decree otherwise.
 This event marked the beginning of the Herzegovina Affair.
-His manners and incorrect information sent to the Vatican about the situation of the Church in Herzegovina, bolstered the dispute.
+His manners and incorrect information sent to the Vatican about the situation of the Church in Herzegovina bolstered the dispute.

-On 26 April 1924, Bubalo asked the approval from the General Definitory of the Franciscan Order to take over the parishes.
+On 26 April 1924, Bubalo asked for approval from the General Definitory of the Franciscan Order to take over the parishes.
 The Congregation for Institutes of Consecrated Life and Societies of Apostolic Life gave power to the General of the Franciscan Order to approve the request of the Herzegovinian Franciscans on 27 May 1924, and the General approved the request on 30 May 1924.
-Accordingly, on 10 January 1925, Bubalo requested from Mišić to enact the rescript from 1923, since the Herzegovinian Franciscans gained the necessary approval from the General Definitory.
-Mišić enacted the rescript on 15 May 1925 with changes, placing Gabela and Glavatičevo under the Franciscan instead of the diocesan control, while putting Prisoje and Dobrič under the diocesan control.
-Displeased with the change, the Franciscans asked Mišić not to change the rescript, however, Mišić considered this to be a good decision, and the change remained.
-Perić writes that possible motive behind the change was Mišić's hope that the Franciscans would refuse the changes, so the whole matter can come before Rome once again.
+Accordingly, on 10 January 1925, Bubalo requested Mišić to enact the rescript from 1923 since the Herzegovinian Franciscans gained the necessary approval from the General Definitory.
+Mišić enacted the rescript on 15 May 1925 with changes, placing Gabela and Glavatičevo under the Franciscan instead of the diocesan control while putting Prisoje and Dobrič under the diocesan control.
+Displeased with the change, the Franciscans asked Mišić not to change the rescript.
+However, Mišić considered this to be a good decision, and the change remained.
+Perić writes that a possible motive behind the change was Mišić's hope that the Franciscans would refuse the changes so that the whole matter could come before Rome once again.
 Mišić never publicly published his decree out of fear of the reaction of the diocesan clergy.